course-details-portlet

 Learning methods and activities

-Students are expected to read and work on selected parts of the syllabus and learning resources on Blackboard, and to prepare as specified in Blackboard before the seminars, and actively participate in the seminars.
-This is a mandatory part of the course, and very important to achieve good work sessions at the seminars.
+Students are expected to read and work on selected parts of the syllabus and learning resources on Canvas and to prepare, as specified in Canvas, before the seminars and actively participate in the seminars.
+Together with attendance, this is the work requirement of the course and is very important to achieve good work sessions at the seminars.

-In addition to the syllabus, the learning resources on Blackboard are an important part of the course, providing students with support to explore the material in depth outside of the seminars.
+In addition to the syllabus, the learning resources on Canvas are an important part of the course, providing students with support to explore the material in depth outside of the seminars.

 Language of instruction: Norwegian, but much of the syllabus and learning materials are in English.